-Corn is a crop originating from southern Mexico over 10,000 years ago.
-Native Americans introduced the golden-cob plant to Europeans settlers and it has been apart of our Thanksgiving celebration ever since.
-Maize or corn has a starchy-sweet kernel that can be grilled, boiled or roasted right on the cob or cut-off and prepared in numerous ways.
+Native Americans introduced corn to European settlers hundreds of years ago, and it has been apart of our Thanksgiving celebration ever since.
+Maize or corn has a starchy-sweet kernel that can be grilled, boiled, steamed or roasted and prepared in numerous dishes.

-You can use fresh or frozen corn in this recipe and it can be baked several hours ahead and kept in the oven or warming drawer until ready to serve.
-Corn Pudding is a great addition to any Thanksgiving table and it will definitely be a favorite of corn lovers.
+You can use fresh or frozen corn in this recipe and it can be baked several hours ahead of time and kept in a low oven, or warming drawer until ready to serve.
+It’s definitely a favorite of corn lovers.

 5 cups fresh or frozen corn, defrosted